lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/3_Register_container_images.md

 ### What is this
  - Registering docker container images on GCP for use (execution) by GCP services, such as VMs or Kubernetes clusters
  - Google Container Registry (gcr.io) can host images that are public or private (to a set of authorized GCP IAM users)
+ - Container Registry supports Docker Image Manifest V2 and OCI image formats
+ - Use the Docker credential helper command-line tool to configure Docker to authenticate directly with Container Registry

 ### Key considerations
  - GCR.io is an alternative to other container registries, such as DockerHub or Quay.io